chingisooinar/MLND-Capstone-Project/README.md

 The Capstone is a two-staged project.
 The first is the proposal component, where you can receive valuable feedback about your project idea, design, and proposed solution.
 * Currently, I am waiting for an approvement, hence this repository is going to be updated as soon as it gets approvement.

 You can find the [capstone proposal rubric here,](https://review.udacity.com/#!/rubrics/410/view) and the [capstone project rubric here](https://review.udacity.com/#!/rubrics/108/view).
-Please ensure that you are following directions correctly when submitting these two stages which encapsulate your capstone.

 # Dataset